MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/server-core/what-is-server-core.md

 >
 > For modern Remote Administration please use in-built tools like PowerShell 5.1, Sconfig. or external Tools like web-based Windows Admin Center, or PowerShell 7 for enchanced capabilites.
 >
-> Alternatively you can still use Server Manager with RSAT Tools on a remote management Client or Windows Server with a graphical experience.
+> Alternatively you can use Server Manager with RSAT Tools on a current remote management Client or current Windows Server with a graphical experience.

 For more information about what *is* included in Server Core, see [Roles, Role Services, and Features included in Windows Server - Server Core](server-core-roles-and-services.md).
 And for information about what *is not* included in Server Core, see [Roles, Role Services, and Features not included in Server Core](server-core-removed-roles.md)

-\* To read .RTF  files locally stored on a Server Core SKU, users can copy the file(s) to a different Windows computer where WordPad is present.

 ## Get started using Server Core